byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 Each ongoing circle will consider their agreements and spend time phrasing them in their own words and adding agreements that suit their purpose together.

 ***Three principles:***
-The circle is not a leaderless group: It is an all leader group.
+The circle is not a leaderless group, it is an all leader group.
 The structure created by components of the circle becomes a form of self-governance.

-Three principles referenced in wisdom circle work serve as a foundation for this governance.
+Three principles referenced in wisdom/council circle work serve as a foundation for this governance.

 These principles are:

 - Leadership can rotate among all circle members.
 - Responsibility is shared for the quality of experience.
-- People place ultimate reliance on inspiration (or spirit), rather than on any personal agenda.
+- Members place ultimate reliance on inspiration (or spirit), rather than on any personal agenda.

 ***Three practices:***

 The primary activity of circle is the interaction of speaking and listening.

-Three practices of council remind people of the quality of attention that council space invites us:
+Three practices of council remind members of the quality of attention that council space invites us:

 - To speak with intention: noting what has relevance to the conversation in the moment.

 - To listen with attention: respectful of the learning process all members of the group.

-- To tend the well-being of the circle: remaining aware of the impact of our contributions.
+- To tend the well-being of the circle: remaining aware of the impact of ones contributions.

 ***Forms of council:***